 What is Kidneys for Communities?

-- Kidneys for Communities is shaping the future of living kidney donations through a new approach, community-directed donations, that harnesses the power of membership-based organizations.
+- Kidneys for Communities is shaping the future of living kidney donations through its new Community-Directed Donation™ approach, that harnesses the power of membership-based organizations.

 - Simply by enrolling with Kidneys for Communities, membership-based organizations can impact the more than 100,000 people waiting on the organ donor list.

 - Kidneys in Common is a nonprofit started by leaders in the field of renal transplantation who established the Kidneys for Communities program within the organization to tackle the living-kidney-donor shortage.
 Their experience, passion and perseverance to increase living kidney donations led to the creation of Kidneys for Communities.
 Meet our team.

 *Journal of Kidney (2016), 2:2.
 Demographic Characteristics of Non-directed Altruistic Kidney Donors in the United States.